PlasticRanger

 Siniliurily, the consumer goods industry is also expected to significantly grow polyethylene usage during the forecast period due to an increase in demand for sports goods, fashion apparel, housewares, house boxes, and toys.

-The future growth in the construction sector (In Asia-Pacific) automobile and packaging industry (In North America) can give a healthy boost to worldwide PE growth.
+The future growth in the construction sector (Asia-Pacific), automobile and packaging industry (North America) can boost worldwide PE growth.

 1. Does HDPE absorb water?